-This hostel is the best overall hostel in Berlin and ideal for the backpacker with a mission – have a clean place to rest your head and connect with other travelers.
+This hostel is the best overall hostel in Berlin and ideal for backpackers with a mission – have a clean place to rest your head and connect with other travelers.

 Not only does this hostel continue to win awards for its customer service and cleanliness, but it’s right in the heart of the city – Berlin Mitte.
 Enjoy many of the events they host and connect with other travelers.
-It definitely deserves the top spot on our best hostels in Berlin list!
+It definitely deserves the top spot on my best hostels in Berlin list!